-the price change of the asset, which implies that leaving a delta-neutral position unchanged during time is very risky.
+of the original asset.
+Thus, if gamma is large in absolute terms then by consequence the delta is very sensitive to the price change of the asset, which implies that leaving a delta-neutral position unchanged during time is very risky.
 By implication, it means that there is need for creating a gamma-neutral position in such a situation.
 The sensitivity of the price of the option with respect to the volatility of the original asset is called vega.
 If the value of vega is high in absolute terms it means that the option price is easily affected by even a small change in the volatility.
 Hence, it is important to create a vega neutral position in this case.
 Finally, the sensitivity of the option value with regard to the interest rate as a measure of risk free return is denoted by rho.
 To neutralize these price sensitivities is the ultimate goal of any optimal hedging strategy.
 For these reason the computation of these price sensitivities in a precise manner is an integral part of successful financial risk management in order to monitor and neutralize risk.
 The efficient estimation of the price sensitivities is especially important during the periods when the market is under stress like during the recent financial crisis.
-Economic agents, including investors and policymakers, are interested in finding out whether there are spill-over effects from one market to another during such a period (see [2]).
+Economic agents, including investors and policymakers, are interested in finding out whether there are spill-over effects from one market to another during such a period, according to [2].
 Because of globalization, with the consequent rise in integration between financial markets worldwide, this issue is becoming increasingly the focus of attention.
 It is during the crisis that the investors require to have access to precise calculations in order to deal with the increased level of risk.
 Thus, to compute the price sensitivities correctly in such a scenario is crucial.
 The issue that this paper addresses is to suggest an approach to compute sensitivities during the crisis period based on the Malliavin calculus.
+This paper is the first attempt, to our best knowledge, to compute price sensitivities in market suffering from a financial crash.
+For a conference version of this paper see [3].